 It has been said that projects progress quickly until they become 90% complete and then they remain 90% complete forever.
 Unfortunately the same holds true for a strategy.
 While most people agree on the importance of evaluation in general, the Evaluation phase is the stage that most people are likely to rush through or even to ignore completely.
-Of all the phases involved in strategy-making, the Evaluation phase is the most "cyclical" because in practice evaluation takes place at many different moments throughout the whole strategy-making process.
-In this section, however, we will focus on evaluation of the outcomes of your inclusion strategy as a whole.
+"Not everything that counts can be counted, and not everything that can be counted, counts."